matisiekpl/elb-eks-unhealthy-targets/issue.md

-**DISCLAIMER: This bug was previously issued in https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/3979, but due to business priorities company does not have workforce to supply reproduction code.** This issue is a followup to it, with link to code: https://github.com/matisiekpl/elb-eks-unhealthy-targets/
+**DISCLAIMER: This bug was previously issued in https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/3979, but due to business priorities company does not had workforce to supply reproduction code.** This issue is a followup to it, with link to code: https://github.com/matisiekpl/elb-eks-unhealthy-targets/

 **Bug Description**
 I'm trying to deploy web application with pretty standard stack, that contains deployment, service and ingress.
 We are using 3 worker nodes on EKS, and when I scale replicas to at least 2, Load Balancer UI shows that targets randomly goes unhealthy.
 Also app responds with 504 Gateway timed out every few requests.
 It seems that traffic goes only to one pod/worker node, completely ignoring routing to other pods on other nodes.